KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 categories:
 - interpreter
 - verve
-draft: true
-twitter_text: Optimisations in Verve: Premature optimisations for fun!
+twitter_text: "Optimisations in Verve: Premature optimisations for fun!"
 ---

-We all know that "Premature optimisations are the root of all evil" and all that stuff, but well, sometimes optimising things can be fun.
+I have definitely heard that "Premature optimisation is the root of all evil" and all that stuff, but well, sometimes optimising things can be fun.

-I started Verve as a VM rather than as a language, just for fun, since I was starting to dig into JavaScriptCore, and thought it'd be nice to try implementing a small VM.
+I started [Verve] as a Virtual Machine (VM) rather than as a programming language, just for fun, since I was starting to dig into [JavaScriptCore] (JSC), and thought it'd be nice to try implementing a small VM.

 ## MVP

-My first milestone was the easiest possible, execute a simple program, like "Hello, World".
+My first milestone was the easiest possible, execute a simple program, like "Hello, World", but with number.
 In order to achieve that, I'd have to write this program somehow, and I chose to start with a lisp-like simple language, since it's as easy to parse as it gets.

+{% highlight clojure %}
+(print "Hello, World!")
+{% endhighlight %}

-Since my main was building the VM, I started with some kind of bytecode right away, rather than interpreting the AST first.
+Since my main goal was building the VM, I started with some kind of bytecode right away, rather than interpreting the AST first.

 As soon as my compiler front-end was smart enough to spit out some bytecode for simple function calls I jumped straight into the fun part: writing the interpreter.

-It started out the simplest way I could think of: a big switch on the opcode you read (a simple `int` in this case). [original interpreter][initial-interpreter]
+It started out the simplest way I could think of: a big switch on the opcode (a simple `int` in this case). [original interpreter][initial-interpreter]

 I was pretty happy with the result, everything kinda worked and I had only spent a few days.
 But I needed some new milestone to keep the motivation going.

 ## fib(40)

-And that would be my next milestone: beat JavaScriptCore on `fib(40)`.
+And that would be my next milestone: beat JSC on `fib(40)`.
 I know, it's meaningless, and please, **I'm not saying my dummy VM is faster than ANY real VM**, but still, seemed like a fun goal.

-At first, I admit I thought it wouldn't be too hard: JavaScriptCore is a full-featured VM, but it has to do way more stuff than my VM:
+At first, I admit I thought it wouldn't be too hard: JSC is a full-featured VM, but it has to do way more stuff than my VM:

 * First of all: I wasn't considering the JIT, only interpreter vs interpreter.
 * JavaScript is not a simple language to parse, I only had my lisp-like dummy language.
 * It deals with caches, profiles, counters, and many other things, which add overhead.
+* It has much more code, which affects load time, cache locality, etc.
+* The interpreter is written in a high-level assembly language, which doesn't allow abusing platform specific registers.

 So I decided to give it a shot, and see how would it compare.
 Of course, at first it wouldn't even compile on my VM, but after a few days, I finally got it working.

 And how fast was it?
-I couldn't even know, it took so long that I never saw it finish (it's definitely over 30min).
+I couldn't even know, it took so long that I never saw it finish (definitely over 30min).

 Damn, it was **at least** 15x slower than [my x86 emulator][x86-emulator], written in JavaScript itself!

 ## Optimisations

 Ok, so enough with history time...
-I'll mention 3 key optimisations I worked on:
+I'll mention 3 key areas I worked on optimising:

 * Scope lookup
 * Interpreter loop